Vyral/base-template/_posts/2020-09-16-are-you-thinking-of-making-a-move-in-your-career.md

 The Carolina Real Estate Experts team is looking for an agent to join us, and our goal is to help that agent close 35, 40, and even 45+ deals in their first full year.
 We provide accountability, structure, leads, and an amazing support staff that allows you to focus on selling houses and building relationships.&nbsp;

-Our next training class is scheduled for October 19, so **if you’re interested in this opportunity, email us at**[**careers@myhomecarolinas.com**](mailto:careers@myhomecarolinas.com)**.** We’ll schedule a confidential meeting to discuss your goals for 2021 and review what we can offer in terms of training.
+Our next training class is scheduled for Monday,  October 19, so **if you’re interested in this opportunity, email us at **[**careers@myhomecarolinas.com**](mailto:careers@myhomecarolinas.com)**.** We’ll schedule a confidential meeting to discuss your goals for 2021 and review what we can offer in terms of training.
 Together we can plan for a better 2021 for you and your business.&nbsp;

 If you have questions about this opportunity or there’s anything else we can help you with, don’t hesitate to reach out to us.
 We’d love to speak with you.